IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- Cisterns are connected to Tensorat's old workshop
 - Use sahuagin to attack bc automata can't go in water
 - Reservoir system of La Sul was destroyed a few weeks ago
-	- Fray attack at the docks at night to cause chaos, disguise noise of Shatter.
+	- Fray attack at the docks at night to cause chaos, disguise noise of Shatter (maybe used the bell to disguise noise?).
 Aboveground entrances of reservoir are guarded at night but interior is empty.
 	- Owl had Corinsson cast Water Breathing on her, swam up the bottom of reservoir.
 Cast Dispel Magic to destroy the glyphs, Shatter to tear apart the waterwheel.
 Then have wraiths carry out all the precious metals so it's harder to repair.
 	- Currently being repaired - Owl is able to search for Tensorat's lab while she supervises the drained reservoirs
 	- Gyrfalcon has now posted guards inside the reservoirs at night, at Owl's behest